-1. The teacher will address the student with evidence when the infraction occurs and notify parents/guardians.

-2. The student can receive a zero on the assignment, but may arrange a time to meet with the teacher and set up an opportunity to re-do the assignment with supervision.
+The teacher will address the student with evidence when the infraction occurs and notify parents.
+The student can receive a zero on the assignment, but may arrange a time to communicate with the teacher and set up an opportunity to re-do the assignment with supervision if possible.